tiagopossato/HIHReader/README.md

-# Humidity and Temperature Reader for Honeywell Sensors
+# Humidity and Temperature Reader for Honeywell Sensors using Arduino platform

 Reads temperature and humidity from Honeywell sensors using the i2c interface.
 **Sensors with SPI output are *not* supported!**